Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

 block allows the creation of links that lead to the externally hosted documentation of your dependencies.

-For example, if you are using types from `kotlinx.serialization`, by default they are unclickable in your documentation, as if they are unresolved.
+For example, if you are using types from `kotlinx.serialization`, by default they are not clickable in your documentation, as if they are unresolved.
 However, since the API reference documentation for `kotlinx.serialization` is built by Dokka and is [published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it.
-Thus allowing Dokka to generate links for types from the library, making them resolve successfully and clickable.
+This allows Dokka to generate links for types from the library, making them resolve successfully and clickable.

 By default, external documentation links for Kotlin standard library, JDK, Android SDK, and AndroidX are configured.